 DMCA law is quite vague regarding this and mentions that the DMCA notice should bear the personal information through which the service provider can contact the notifier.
 So theoretically, it can be just an email ID.
 In real life though, unfortunately, many takedown notices fail if they lack those personal details with providers citing the lack of information or improper formatting of the DMCA notice.

-If you're concerned about providing your personal details to a stranger, you may hire and authorize an agent to handle it for you.
+If you’re concerned about providing your personal details to a stranger, you may preserve your privacy with a virtual business address or you may simply hire and authorize an agent to handle it for you.

 What should I do if I receive a DMCA notice?

 Yes, it sounds scary considering its legal standing.
 You can get a DMCA takedown notice if you host or manage websites or post any content online.

 The first thing you should do is calm down, relax, and be honest with yourself.
 Think about whether you committed copyright infringement intentionally or unintentionally.
 If you find yourself guilty of doing this, then the best thing you can do is to rectify the mistake.
 Immediately locate the infringed content and take it down as soon as possible.

 There is a high possibility that you didn’t steal the content intentionally and posted the copyrighted content on your website without a thorough understanding of copyright laws.
 Or maybe the person you took permission from to post the content didn’t actually own the content in the first place.

 And if you host multiple sites with several people posting and sharing content, there is a great probability that it was them who committed copyright infringement and you receive the notice as the next logical person to contact.
 Nevertheless, it’s better to take the DMCA takedown notice seriously and remove the offending content instantly.